Last Updated on October 4, 2023 by Bilingual Kidspot

 If you have the chance, visiting family as often as possible is the best option.
 Not only does it give your children a chance to bond, but they will be able to reinforce the language by speaking to your children in person.

 If you aren’t able to visit, technology is the second best option.
-It is becoming easier by the day to communicate with loved ones from afar with apps such as Facetime and Skype.
+It is becoming easier by the day to communicate with loved ones from afar with video calls.

 As my family are on the other side of the world, it’s not easy to visit often as the flight is so long.
 Since having my children, I have tried to make it home every year or two to visit but other than that, we try to have video calls as much as possible.